 As for the MINI Cooper SE features, LED headlamps, 16-inch alloy wheels, dual-zone automatic climate control, heating with heat pump technology, electric parking brake, 6.5-inch touchscreen infotainment system, 5-inch digital instrument cluster, etc. are standard.
 17-inch alloy wheels, 8.8-inch touchscreen infotainment system and wireless smartphone charging are available optionally.
 In some markets, its ‘Corona Spoke’ wheels were renamed to Power Spoke wheels in light of the COVID-19 pandemic.

 In the UK, the MINI Cooper SE costs GBP 27,900 (INR 26.74 lakh) and competes directly with the Honda e.
-In the similar price range, one can also get a Kia Soul EV, Hyundai Ioniq Electric and the Hyundai Kona EV.
+In the similar price range, one can also get a Kia Soul EV, Hyundai Ioniq EV and the Hyundai Kona EV.
+The MINI Electric price in India could be INR 40-45 lakh (ex-showroom).
+The ICE MINI 3-door in India costs INR 35 lakh (ex-showroom) onwards.

 MINI Electric car FAQs